P90X vs Insanity (2023) Which Workout Program Is Better?

 • Max Conditioning and Abs

-Both sets include a nutrition meal plan, a fitness guide, and a goal-setting calendar.
+Each program comes with a nutrition meal plan, fitness guide, and goal-setting calendar.

 FAQs